-Name and independence status Experience, qualifications, special responsibilities and other directorships Brett Lambert Non-Executive Chairman Appointed: 3 July 2019 Interests: Shares: 400,000 Brett is a Mining Engineer from the WA School of Mines with over 30 years' experience in the resources industry.
+Name and independence status Experience, qualifications, special responsibilities and other directorships Brett Lambert Non-Executive Chairman Appointed: 3 July 2019 Interests: Shares: 400,000 Options: 2,000,000 Brett is a Mining Engineer from the WA School of Mines with 40 years' experience in the resources industry.
 Brett has held senior management positions with Western Mining Corporation, Herald Resources, Western Metals, Intrepid Mines, Thundelarra Exploration and Bullabulling Gold.
 Brett has a wide range of experience from exploration through to mine development & operations.
-Brett is currently the Non-Executive Chairman of Mincor Resources & Saturn Metals & Non-Executive Director of Musgrave Minerals and Australian Potash.
-Options: 1,500,000 Past directorships within the last 3 years Non-Executive Director De Grey Mining Limited Non-executive Director Metals X Limited William Belbin Managing Director Appointed: 8 December 2018 Interests: Shares: 2,300,000 Options: 2,250,000 Will has over 20 years' experience working in gold and base metals exploration, with extensive experience in project generation and evaluation.
+Brett is currently the Non-Executive Chairman of Mincor Resources NL and Saturn Metals Limited and a Non-Executive Director of Musgrave Minerals Limited and Australian Potash Limited.
+Past directorships within the last 3 years Non-Executive Director De Grey Mining Limited Non-Executive Director Metals X Limited William Belbin Managing DirectorAppointed: 8 December 2018Interests: Shares: 2,300,000 Options: 3,000,000 Will has over 20 years' experience working in gold and base metals exploration, with extensive experience in project generation and evaluation.
 Will was an integral part of the Fisher East nickel sulphide discoveries as Exploration Manager for Rox Resources Limited.
 Previously Will has worked for Newexco on various roles.
 Will holds a Geology degree from UWA and a Masters of Mineral Economics from the Curtin Graduate School of Business.
-David Pennock Executive Director Appointed: 8 December 2018 Interests: Shares: 2,300,000 Options: 2,250,000 David is a qualified geologist from the WA School of Mines and has over 12 years working in the exploration & resources sector.
+David Pennock Executive Director Appointed: 8 December 2018 Interests: Shares: 2,700,000 Options: 2,750,000 David is a qualified geologist from the WA School of Mines and has over 15 years working in the exploration & resources sector.
 David runs Pennock Management Consultants, working with a range of clients from large scale producers to small cap explorers.
 David has strong business development skills and is well connected within the resources sector.